 Goal: Branding/Awareness and Sales/Lead Generation

 LinkedIn offers two types of paid campaigns: one based on ads, the other based on sponsored updates.
 With LinkedIn ads, there are several audience targeting options that make it easy for you to zero in on your potential customers based on their location, company, and job title to name a few.
-Ads can be great for promoting your products and services in general; however, sponsoring updates presents an interesting way to promote more timely information, such as new job postings, white papers, ebooks, new products, ect., while also allowing you to target users in the same way.
-LinkedIn recommends a minimum budget of $10/day to get started, with either type of campaign.
+Ads can be great for promoting your products and services in general; however, sponsoring updates presents an interesting way to promote more timely information, such as new job postings, white papers, ebooks, new products, etc., while also allowing you to target users in the same way.
+LinkedIn recommends a minimum budget of $10 a day to get started, with either type of campaign.

 Again, your success in driving brand awareness, sales, and new leads through paid advertising on Facebook, Twitter, or LinkedIn is highly dependent on the quality and consistency of your profiles, content, and participation on each site.
 With a good foundation in place, you may find that a well-crafted strategy and a starting budget may be well worth your time and effort to experiment with one, or all of these platforms to reach your customers.